Symptom: Spindly Plants, Few Flowers

 Possible Cause: Poor lighting conditions.

-Management: Most indoor plants need an average of 14 hours of sunlight each day.
-Do an Internet search to find out the proper amount of direct light, indirect light, or shade that your particular plant requires to thrive.
+Most indoor plants need an average of 12 to 14 hours of sunlight each day.
+Search online to find out the proper amount of direct light, indirect light, or shade that your particular plant requires to thrive.
+Moving it to another spot in your home or adding an artificial grow light can help.

 Symptom: Few Flowers, Excessive Foliage